College of Integrative Sciences and Arts policies

-All candidates for graduation are required to complete at least 120 credit hours, of which at least 45 hours must consist of upper-division courses.
+All candidates for graduation with a bachelor's degree are required to complete at least 120 credit hours, of which at least 45 hours must consist of upper-division courses.
 A minimum ASU cumulative GPA of 2.00 is required for graduation.
-All new College of Integrative Sciences and Arts freshman students are required to enroll in an ASU 101 course during their first ASU semester.
+All new College of Integrative Sciences and Arts first-year students are required to enroll in an ASU 101 course during their first ASU semester.

 The college offers minors in many of its disciplines.
-All minors must entail a minimum of 18 hours in the discipline with at least 12 of those hours as upper-division courses.
+All minors must entail a minimum of 15 credit hours in the discipline, with at least 12 of those hours as upper-division courses.

-All undergraduate majors at ASU provide an eight-term course plan leading to four-year graduation; it is called a major map.
+All undergraduate majors at ASU provide an eight-term course plan (major map) leading to four-year graduation.
 College of Integrative Sciences and Arts students must meet the critical and necessary requirements listed on their major maps.

-A student who does not comply with the critical requirements is off track and will have a hold placed on their record, and the student will be required to meet with a College of Integrative Sciences and Arts Academic Success Specialist to discuss their progression toward graduation.
-For more information about critical requirements, students should refer to the corresponding major map or eAdvisor https://eadvisor.asu.edu/.
+A student who does not comply with the critical requirements is off track and will have a hold placed on their record preventing enrollment.
+To remove the enrollment hold, the student will be required to meet with a College of Integrative Sciences and Arts academic success advisor to discuss their progression toward graduation.
+For more information about critical requirements, students should refer to the corresponding major map or eAdvisor.

-Students who have been disqualified from ASU may be readmitted to the College of Integrative Sciences and Arts for a fall or spring semester if they complete one of the following:
+Students who have been disqualified from ASU may be readmitted to the College of Integrative Sciences and Arts for a fall or spring semester if they complete either of the following:

 Once readmitted, the student may be placed on academic probation for at least one semester.
 Students on probation will have one semester to raise their cumulative or semester GPA to meet the required 2.00 GPA to remain at ASU.
 Failure to do so will result in disqualification from the university.